 Maputo, the land of negotiation: No literally never accept the first price given to you at any market or by any street vendor in Mozambique.
 That’s one of the main things that caught my attention on arrival.
 The second and third things were the humidity that forced us to all whip off our wigs and how Portuguese was about to be the order of the mini group vacation.

-Last October I did myself a favor and got in touch with the wonderful team at www.letsgetlost.co.za – they are the team who made sure I had the best group trip ever.
-From their amazing communication prior to the trip to ensuring we all made it on the shuttle that would be taking us to Maputo via the ever so beautiful Mpumalanga, to explaining how crossing the Mozambique border works, what to look out for when exchanging money and how to purchase a SIM card but The main highlight from the This well executed group trip was how much freedom we had.
+Last October, I did myself a favour and got in touch with the wonderful team at www.letsgetlost.co.za – they are the team who made sure I had the best group trip ever.
+From their fantastic communication before the journey to ensuring we all made it on the shuttle that would be taking us to Maputo via the ever so beautiful Mpumalanga to explaining how crossing the Mozambique border works, what to look out for when exchanging money and how to purchase a SIM card but The main highlight from the This well-executed group trip was how much freedom we had.

-Waking up at 04:00am to get to O R Tambo international airport where the shuttle was waiting to drive all 15 of us across the Mozambique border was no fun but knowing what was ahead got me extra excited.
-That road trip was the first time I fully indulged in amapiano, upon arrival we got our groove on, experienced fire works and got stuck in a thunder storm all in one day.
-All of the above was enjoyed with a group of complete strangers and that’s what made the whole experience worth it.
-We were a very diverse group, with my sister and I being the youngest which is always great.
+Waking up at 04:00 am to get to O R Tambo international airport where the shuttle was waiting to drive all 15 of us across the Mozambique border was no fun but knowing what was ahead got me extra excited.
+That road trip was the first time I fully indulged in amapiano, upon arrival we got our groove on, experienced fireworks and got stuck in a thunderstorm all in one day.
+I enjoyed all of the above listed with a group of strangers, and that’s what made the whole experience worth it.
+We were a very diverse group, with my sister and I being the youngest, which is always great.

 Maputo is the capital city of Mozambique, situated on the South East of the African continent.
-Maputo is definitely not the most visually appealing city according to my expectations of course – it has very complex chaotic structures which in some areas are dilapidated but don’t be discouraged as it’s a beautiful surprise, when I say it has the most welcoming and loving faces I’m not even exaggerating.
+Maputo is not the most visually appealing city according to my expectations, of course.
+In essence, it has very complex chaotic structures which in some areas are dilapidated but don’t be discouraged as it’s a beautiful surprise when I say it has the most welcoming and loving faces I’m not even exaggerating.

-We we’re booked into Maputo Hotel, basic but with all the amenities, spacious, clean and breakfast was all inclusive.
-It’s perfect because it is a walking distance from all the tourist attractions like Samora Machel statue in independence square, iron house, Anglican church, Casa De Ferro which is 19th century governor general’s home, Cathedral of our lady immaculate conception, the famous train station, and the central market.
+The Letsgetlost team booked us into Maputo Hotel, a basic hotel that had all the necessary amenities, spacious, clean and breakfast.
+It’s perfect because it is a walking distance from all the tourist attractions like Samora Machel statue in independence square, iron house, the Anglican church, Casa De Ferro which is 19th-century governor general’s home, Cathedral of our Lady Immaculate conception, the famous train station, and the central market.

 South Beach restaurant

-If waiting 3hours to get my food is a thing then I don’t want it lol.
+If waiting 3hours to get my food is a thing, then I don’t want it lol.
 But yes that’s what happened at the famous South Beach restaurant.
-The only explanation being that they make everything from scratch.
-We finally received our meal and it worth it.
+The only explanation is that they make everything from scratch.
+We finally received our meal, and it was worth it.
 So that’s why it’s on this list.
-The other reason is that it is built on the beach and you can enjoy the waves whilst you wait for the food.
-The service is not the best I have received and it is a bit pricey but as a traveler it definitely is worth visiting.
-(You can pay in rands)
+The service is not the best I have received, and it is a bit pricey, but as a traveller, it is worth visiting.
+(You can pay in rands

 Fish Market (Mercado de Peixe)

-Hehehe …one would literally have to experience it first hand to understand where my laughter is coming from.
+Hehehe one would have to experience it first hand to understand the reason I am laughing so hard.
 I have never seen people hustle so hard.
-I don’t know if I was put off or inspired. situated right on the beach with way too many vendors hoping you will choose their restaurant as the place to get your meal prepared.
-Overwhelming is an understatement – but the portions were really big and I think this is where to go for an authentic Mozambique-an cuisine.
+I don’t know if I was put off or inspired.
+Situated right on the beach with way too many vendors hoping you will choose their restaurant as the place to get your meal prepared.
+Overwhelming is an understatement – but the portions were huge and I think this is where to go for an authentic Mozambique-an cuisine.
 I can safely say I had the best sea food I have ever tasted in my 25 years of being live.
 Well prepared.

 I wouldn’t recommend your fast food places such as Debonairs, pizza perfect, steers, ocean basket etc because they’re overpriced for absolutely nothing.